Chinese Indonesian Batik

 Chinese Indonesian Rural Life

 Indonesia's rural population accounts for about half of the country's total population.
 The fact that volcanoes play such a significant role in soil formation and enrichment means that there is a strong link between agricultural growth, population density, and the location of volcanoes.
-Indonesia's active volcanoes are concentrated on the island of Java, and the highest population densities can be found in areas such as those to the south and east of Mount Merapi, where volcanic ash and debris enrich the soil.
+Indonesia's active volcanoes are concentrated on the island of Java, and the highest population densities can be found in areas such as those south and east of Mount Merapi, where volcanic ash and debris enrich the soil.

-Java is home to the world's highest concentration of active volcanoes as well as the world's highest population density.
-The soils of Bali and northern Sumatra also exhibit the same pattern, with the rich soils being closely tied to volcanic eruptions' flow patterns.
+Java is home to the world's highest concentration of active volcanoes and the world's highest population density.
+Bali and northern Sumatra soils also exhibit the same pattern, with the rich soils closely tied to volcanic eruptions' flow patterns.
 There is a highly systematized agricultural structure in the Indonesian islands of Java, Madura, and Bali, which is focused mostly on wet-rice agriculture.
-Other places with a high rural population density include parts of Sumatra and Celebes, among others.Most of the rest of the country is made up of small settlements that rely on subsistence farming to make money.
+Other places with a high rural population density include parts of Sumatra and Celebes.
+Most of the rest of the country comprises small settlements that rely on subsistence farming to make money.

 Chinese Indonesian Villages

-The source of water in each Javanese village is a stream or a well; the community also features a mosque and an elementary school, in addition to a network of swept-earth walkways.
+The water source in each Javanese village is a stream or a well; the community also features a mosque and an elementary school, in addition to a network of swept-earth walkways.
 A minor amount of formally organized commercial activity takes place; items are obtained through peddlers and tiny stores (warung) or from market towns, which are frequently also local government centers.

 Chinese Indonesian City Life